SylvanB/sylvanb-dev/src/posts/2020-04-07-crytoanalysis-attacking-cryptographic-systems.md

 title: "Cryptography and Cryptanalyis: Attacking Cryptographic Systems"
 published_date: "2020-04-07 21:31:10 +0000"
 layout: default.liquid
-is_draft: false
+is_draft: true
 ---
-{% assign pubDateSplit = page.published_date | split: " " %}
-{% assign pubDate = pubDateSplit[0] %}

 <!--
 DONT FORGET ABOUT HTML IN MARKDOWN YOU DOOF
 -->

 # Cryptography and Cryptanalyis: Attacking Cryptographic Systems

-**Sylvan Bowdler** - Published: **{{ pubDate }}**
+**Sylvan Bowdler** - Published: **{{ post.published_date | date: "%D" }}**

 ## 1.0 Introduction
 The recent discovery of another vulnerability in the SHA-1 hashing algorithm being discovered recently *(Leurent and Peyrin, 2020)*, impacting on technologies such as PGP/GnuPG and X.509 certificates and by association impacting common technologies used within the modern internet to provide secure communications such as SSH and TLS, highlights the effects of cryptanalysis in modern software development.
 This report aims to cover the types of vulnerabilities in modern cryptographic systems by giving examples of modern encryption ciphers, common attacks used against modern ciphers, and how these attacks are impacting modern information systems.

 ## 2.0 Cryptography in Modern Software Development
 There are three main types of ciphers used in modern cryptographic systems.
 First being the symmetric ciphers - block and stream ciphers - which depend on a single secret key.
 Second being the asymmetric ciphers which depend on a public and private key.
 This section will discuss the structure of these ciphers and modern implementations of these ciphers.

 ### 2.1 Block Ciphers (AES)
 A block cipher is commonly used across many modern encryption implementations such as AES/DES.
 It takes a fixed-length block of bytes and outputs the encrypted bytes.
 The encrypted bytes are determined by the key by using a process called ‘keyed permutation’.
 Every possible plaintext block input is mapped to another input to generate a set of outputs for any given inputs.
 This works as an encryption algorithm, as given any pair of input plaintext and output cipher cannot be determined without the presence of the key.